Hand's pointing where to sign documents

 • Employee matters: If you have employees, take appropriate steps to address their employment status.
 Provide them with notice of termination or layoff according to local labor laws.
 Settle any outstanding wages, benefits, or severance packages owed to employees.
 Also, inform them about any applicable unemployment benefits or assistance programs they may be eligible for.

-• Fulfill legal and regulatory obligations: This can include filing necessary forms with government agencies, canceling permits and licenses, and settling any outstanding taxes, fees, or penalties.
+• Fulfill legal and regulatory obligations: This can include filing necessary forms with government agencies, cancelling permits and licenses, and settling any outstanding taxes, fees, or penalties.
 Consult with a lawyer or accountant to ensure you complete all necessary steps.

 • Financial matters: Settle outstanding debts, loans, and financial obligations of the business.
 Notify creditors and develop a plan to repay outstanding balances.
 Close business bank accounts and cancel any automatic payments or subscriptions associated with the business.